-POTENTIAL RISKS IN RELATION TO THE UK REFERENDUM ON EU'S MEMBERSHIP ("BREXIT")
+POTENTIAL RISKS IN RELATION TO WITHDRAWAL OF THE UK FROM EU'S MEMBERSHIP ("BREXIT")

-On 23rd June, 2016, the outcome of UK's referendum on the EU's membership was to "leave the European Union".
-The financial markets and exchange rate of the British pound responded vigorously immediately.
-Although the UK Government has already given notice to the EU of its intention to leave the EU, the terms of any withdrawal are subject to a negotiation period of potentially two or more years depending on the precise timetable agreed during the negotiations.
-Nevertheless, the referendum has created significant uncertainty about the future relationship between the UK and EU, including with respect to the laws and regulations that will apply as the UK determines which EU-derived laws to replace or replicate in the event of a withdrawal.
-These developments, or the perception that any of them could occur, has had a material adverse effect on global economic conditions and stability of global financial markets.
+On 23rd June, 2016, the UK voted to leave the EU, resulting immediately in financial market volatility and a significant fall in the value of the British pound.
+Although the UK Government and the EU have reached an agreement on certain aspects in the negotiations of Brexit, various issues are still being further negotiated.
+Nevertheless, Brexit has created significant uncertainty about the future relationship between the UK and EU, including with respect to the laws and regulations that will apply as the UK determines which EU-derived laws to replace or replicate in the event of a withdrawal.
+These developments, or the perception that any of them could occur, has had a material adverse effect on global economic conditions and the stability of global financial markets.